mathisdt/kodi-historian/README.md

 e.g. with a line like this in your user's crontab:

 ```
-*/5 * * * * /path/to/kodi-historian/venv/bin/python3 /path/to/kodi-historian/main.py >>/writable/path/to/movies.log
+*/5 * * * * /path/to/kodi-historian/venv/bin/python3 /path/to/kodi-historian/main.py /writable/path/to/movies.log
 ```

-With either of these, you will have a viewing history in steps of 5 minutes.
+Now you collect a viewing history in steps of 5 minutes.